Flag of Washington, D.C.: Private use

 It has been used by many local brands in their logos to show their local connection.
 One such example is DC Brau Brewing whose logo includes the DC flag on the US Capitol.
 The Department of Small and Local Business Development established the Made in DC program "to capture, highlight and promote the intellectual and creative genius of DC’s local maker community".
 The logo includes the DC flag as part of its design.

-It has also been used extensively as a tattoo design by local residents to show their connection to the city.
-Some notable people include Ward 3 Council Member Mary Cheh and radio host Kojo Nnamdi who along with Tom Sherwood, political analyst at the local National Public Radio WAMU agreed to get tattooed in for a $3,000 donation to the public supported station.
+The flag is a popular tattoo design among residents of the district.
+Some years on Flag Day, people with D.C. flag tattoos have gathered in Dupont Circle to celebrate it rather than the U.S. flag, and to rally for D.C. voting rights.
+Notable bearers of the tattoo include Ward 3 Council Member Mary Cheh and radio host Kojo Nnamdi—who, along with Tom Sherwood, political analyst at the local National Public Radio WAMU agreed to get tattooed in for a $3,000 donation to the public supported station.
 It was announced on air on October 23, 2015 and the tattoos took place on November 20, 2015.